|Package | PIN:||GKE | 96|

 - Latch-Up Performance Exceeds 100 mA Per

 JESD 78, Class II

 - ESD Protection Exceeds JESD 22

-This device can be used as one 8-bit buffer, two 8-bit transceivers, and two 8-bit latches or one 8-bit buffer, one 16-bit transceiver, and one 16-bit latch.
-It allows data transmission from the A bus to the B bus or from the B bus to the A bus, depending on the logic level at the direction-control (DIR) input.
-The transceiver output-enable (TOE)\ input can be used to disable the transceivers so that the A and B buses effectively are isolated.
+The SN74AVC32T245 is designed for asynchronous communication between data buses.
+The device transmits data from the A bus to the B bus or from the B bus to the A bus, depending on the logic level at the direction-control (DIR) input.
+The output-enable (OE) input can disable the outputs so the buses are effectively isolated.

 The SN74AVC32T245 is designed so that the control pins (1DIR, 2DIR, 3DIR, 4DIR, 1OE, 2OE, 3OE, and 4OE) are supplied by VCCA.